 Prior to his election to the Senate in November 2010, Moran served Kansans in the “Big First” Congressional district for seven terms in the U.S. House of Representatives, as well as eight years in the Kansas State Senate – spending the last two years as Majority Leader.
 As a senior member of the U.S. House Agriculture Committee, then-Congressman Moran worked with colleagues to craft legislation that allowed Kansas farms and ranches to remain viable in today’s competitive global marketplace, and participated in the implementation of two Farm Bills.
 Moran was also an active member of the House Transportation and Infrastructure Committee, as well as the House Veterans’ Affairs Committee where he served as chairman of the Health Subcommittee.

-Since first coming to Capitol Hill in 1997, Moran has made it a priority to stay connected to the people he represents.
-Despite the distance of nearly 1,400 miles between Washington, D.C., and Hays, Kansas, he returns home each weekend to meet with Kansans.
-The conversations Moran has with Kansans during his travels around the state greatly impact the work he does in Washington.
+Senator Moran has made it a priority to stay connected to the people he represents.
+Despite the distance of more than 1,000 miles between Washington, D.C., and Kansas, he returns home each weekend to meet with Kansans.
+The conversations he has with Kansans during his travels around the state greatly impact the work he does in Washington.

-Before his election to public office, Moran attended Fort Hays State University (FHSU) and later the University of Kansas, where he completed a degree in economics in 1976.
-After an early career as a small town banker, Moran received his J.D. from the University of Kansas.
+Before his election to public office, Jerry Moran attended Fort Hays State University and later the University of Kansas, where he completed a degree in economics.
+After an early career as a small town banker, he received his J.D. from the University of Kansas.
 Jerry and his wife Robba continue to live in Kansas.
 They have two daughters, Kelsey and Alex.
 Kelsey is a graduate of Kansas State University and Georgetown University Law Center.
 Alex is a fourth-year veterinary medical student at Kansas State University where she also received a bachelor’s degree in animal science.